-Amounts", the Investment Manager may decide not to accept the request for conversion of the Shares.
+Class into which conversion is to be effected.
+Therefore, if, as a result of a conversion, the value of a Shareholder's holding in the new Class would be less than the minimum subscription amount specified above, under "Minimum Subscription and Holding Amounts", the Investment Manager may decide not to accept the request for conversion of the Shares.
 In addition, if, as a result of a conversion, the value of a Shareholder's holding in the original Class would become less than the relevant minimum subscription amount, the Shareholder may be deemed (if the Investment Manager so decides) to have requested the conversion of all of his Shares.

-The number of Shares issued upon conversion will be based upon the respective net asset values of the two Classes concerned on the common Valuation Day on which the conversion request is accepted by the Management Company or its delegates.
+The number of Shares issued upon conversion will be based upon the respective net asset values or, if applicable, Stable NAV of the two Classes concerned on the common Valuation Day on which the conversion request is accepted by the Management Company or its delegates.
 Conversion requests must be received by the Administrator in good order prior to 13:00 CET on the common Valuation Day unless otherwise provided in the appendix of the relevant Sub-Fund.